Cruel and Two Casserole Punishment Live in St. Paul

 we have

-With regard to the correct way to load the dishwasher.
+a long-standing settled law. with regard to the correct way to load the dishwasher.

 And the correct way to load the dishwasher is whoever is loading the dishwasher is doing it the correct way.
+Whatever way they think is correct, they're doing it.

 Now, Bill, I was going to say it's your dishwasher, you're loading it,

-But it sounds like when she comes by, she's loading the dishwasher.
+it's none of Sarah's business, but it sounds like when she comes by, she's loading the dishwasher.
+And emptying it, yes.

+Well, there's mutual voting.
 I'm sure you all split yours perfectly evenly.

 That's not my point.

 All I'm saying is that when Sarah is over, you are effective cohabitants, and it is upon you to not gross her out.
+Exactly.

-But what you do during the weekday and your bachelor Wednesdays,
+But what you do during the weekday and your Bachelor Wednesdays,

-when Sarah's not around, you throw those car mats in there by themselves
+when Sarah's not around, you throw those

+and don't tell anyone.
 Just have some fun by yourself.

 This is the sound of a gavel.

-Thank you so much, Sarah and
+Thank you so much, Sarah and Sarah.
+Sarah and Bill.

 Thank you so much.